lingoport-public/LocWorld44/standard/ios/README.md

 with or without the /* comments */

-When following these iOS guidelines, development and translation will be able to leverage the ecosystem.
+When following these iOS guidelines, development and translation will be able to leverage the localization ecosystem.

 ### LocalyzerExpress
 For example, one can add the [LocalyzerExpress](https://github.com/marketplace/localyzer-express) GitHub marketplace application go automatically have the source files always translated in the target locales of interest right away.